BuiltBrokenModding/Assembly-Line/README.md

 ## Dark's Modding And Coding collection

 ### Brief
-This is a general collection of helpful classes to make modding and general java coding for minecraft eaiser.
+This is a mod set or series for minecraft that is designed to add ores, items, machines, and news ways to play the game.

 ### Leaders and Developers
-* Darkguardsman
+* Darkguardsman - Code & Project Lead
-* HangCow
+* HangCow - Art Lead
+* Doppelgangerous - Tester

 ### License
- You are welcome to use the code as is, break it into parts, edit, change it, or do what ever you need.
-If you make some correction or improvement fill free to submite a pull request.
-If you do take code or use it in another project give credit to the authors and try to contrubute back.
+Read teh license.txt in the repo file for more information

 ### Contact
-Email rseifert.phone@gmail.com
+Email - DarkGuardsman - rseifert.phone@gmail.com